ProfLehman/cs111/topics/computer_systems/digital_logic.md

 ---

-# Hardware Circuits
+## Hardware Circuits

 Real computer circuits are built using electronic components etched onto **silicon chips**.

-* Electrical voltage can be used to represent a binary `1`.
+* Electrical voltage levels can be used to represent binary `1` and `0`.
-* Little or no voltage can represent a binary `0`.
 * A single integrated circuit may contain multiple logic gates.
 * A **pinout diagram** shows where the inputs, outputs, power, and other connections are located on a chip.

-For example, a logic chip might contain **four AND gates** on a single integrated circuit.
-The following is a 7400 chip with 8 and gates.
+For example, the **7400** integrated circuit contains **four independent 2-input NAND gates**.

 <img src="https://upload.wikimedia.org/wikipedia/commons/c/c6/TexasInstruments_7400_chip%2C_view_and_element_placement.jpg?utm_source=en.wikipedia.org&utm_campaign=imageinfo&utm_content=original" width="200">

 Modern processors contain **billions of transistors**, which are combined to implement logic gates and much more complex circuits.

-Circuits can be built and tested with **breadboards**.
-In the following image, a breadboard has a 7400 chip with four AND gates is connected to Power (red), Ground (black).
-One of the AND gates is utilized: yellow and blue wires for input and green wire for output.
+Circuits can also be built and tested using **breadboards**.
+In the following example, a 7400 chip is connected to power and ground.
+One of its NAND gates uses the yellow and blue wires as inputs and the green wire as the output.

 <img src="images/digital_logic/breadboard.jpg" width="450">
 ---

-# CircuitVerse
+## CircuitVerse

 [**CircuitVerse**](https://circuitverse.org/) is an online tool for building and testing digital logic circuits.
-Building and testing circuits with software is generally easier and more efficient that using physical hardware components.
+Building and testing circuits with software is generally easier and more efficient than using physical hardware components.

 <img src="images/digital_logic/circuit_verse.png">